astroband/astrograph/README.md

 }
 ```

-There is corresponding query for multiple accounts:
+There is also a corresponding query for multiple accounts:

 ```graphql
 query {